tymyrddin/purple/source/docs/audits/iso27001/map-room.md

 *Applies to all employees and contractors.*

-*Excluded: Accounting and payroll (outsourced to specialist accountancy firm with own security; interface defined in service contract)"*
+*Excluded: Accounting and payroll (outsourced to specialist accountancy firm with own security; interface defined in service contract)*

 Leadership (5):
 - Top management: Two founders (CEO and CTO), both involved in ISMS